Skip to content

 Pre-Purchase Asbestos Surveys for Home Buyers

-Call us now to book your asbestos house survey and prioritise the safety of your future home.
-SE Asbestos Surveys – where your safety is our top priority!
+Contact us today to book your asbestos survey before buying a house and ensure the safety of your future home.
+At SE Asbestos Surveys, your safety is our top priority!

-Yes, it is common for solicitors involved in property transactions to inquire about asbestos during the conveyancing process.
-Purchaser’s solicitors typically ask for confirmation that an asbestos risk assessment has been conducted on the property.
-They may request to see evidence of the assessment as part of their due diligence.
+Yes, solicitors commonly check for asbestos during the conveyancing process.
+They will often request confirmation that an asbestos risk assessment has been carried out on the property and may require evidence of this assessment as part of their due diligence.

 Who is responsible for a Pre-Purchase asbestos survey; landlord or tenant?